Skip to main content

 The exact cause of most vaginal cancers is not known.
 But scientists have found that it is linked to a number of conditions described in Risk Factors for Vaginal Cancer Research is being done to learn more about how these risk factors cause cells of the vagina to become cancer.

-Women exposed to diethylstilbestrol (DES) as a fetus (that is, their mothers took DES during pregnancy) are at increased risk for developing clear cell carcinoma.
+Women who were exposed to diethylstilbestrol (DES) as a fetus (that is, their mothers took DES during pregnancy) are at increased risk for developing vaginal clear cell carcinoma.
 DES also increases the likelihood of vaginal adenosis (gland-type cells in the vaginal lining rather than the usual squamous cells).
 Most women with vaginal adenosis never develop vaginal clear cell carcinoma.
 Still, those with a rare type of adenosis called atypical tuboendometrial adenosis do have a higher risk of developing this cancer.

 American Cancer Society Emails